Sukumu/GatsbySite/src/pages/about/index.md

 Sukumu Coffee is so good!!!

 ### Sukumu origin
-Single-origin coffee
+Best origin coffee

 ### Sukumu farming
-Sustainable agriculture is farming in sustainable ways based on an understanding of ecosystem services.
+Sustainable agriculture.
+Sukumu farms in sustainable ways based on an understanding of ecosystem services.

 ### Sukumu sourcing
 Direct trade is a form of sourcing practiced by some coffee roasters.